-2.14 The local policy map below in Figure 2.5 outlines which local designations are associated with the Site and how it links to the local plan.
-The main Site is located entirely within a renewable and low carbon energy designation (purple shading) and in the countryside (brown shading).
-The easternmost part of the Site is also situated within a safeguarded area for sand and gravel resources (yellow shading).
+2.14 The local policy map below in Figure 2.5 outlines which local designations are associated with the Site.
+The main Site is located entirely within a renewable and low carbon energy designation (purple shading) and the eastern part of the Site is also situated within a safeguarded area for sand and gravel resources (yellow shading).
 The westernmost part of the access track is adjacent to a strategic development area (red shading).
 A sustainable waste management area represented by an orange triangle is approximately 600 m to the south west.
+It should also be noted that whilst not shown clearly on the map below the location of the Proposed Development is also within the Countryside to which Policy CV2 of the Swansea Local Development Plan applies.

-Figure 2.5: Policy Map
+Figure 2.5: LDP Proposals Map